 Let’s continue a short break to Normandy in summer.
 Remember the visit to the watercress beds in Veules-les-Roses?
-It’s not surprising that this Normandy village, with the smallest river in Europe, was voted as 6th most preferred village in France by the French in 2013.
-The locals also host a Watercress Festival on 20 April.
-It’s a date to note for 2015 but it’s not too late to mark this fun festival in your diaries for this summer.
+It’s not surprising that Veules-les-Roses, with the smallest river in Europe, has been voted regularly in the top ten of France’s most preferred village in France by the French.
+The locals also host a Watercress Festival in April.

 The sea festival kicks off with a religious ceremony at the Church of Saint-Martin in the village centre.
 Then, driven by decorated tractors and jeeps, boats carrying light-hearted, proud youngsters clad in nautical stripes and sailor’s berets form a procession through the main street.

 We follow them to the beach, so popular with Russian artists at the end of the 19th Century, inspired by the likes of Monet and Eugène Boudin.

 It’s a procession with a difference.
 Yes, the boats are going to sea with the Mayor and a couple of priests.

 They give their benediction to protect the boats and throw a wreath in memory of all sailors lost at sea.